-Sasa Mahr-Batuz, age 45, has been in the food business for 24 years working in Mediterranean restaurants in Portugal to steak houses in Argentina.
-Mahr-Batuz is responsible for Barcelona’s original concept, its ongoing innovation, and for the widely distinct designs that make the restaurants such magnets for the style-conscious.
+Sasa Mahr-Batuz has been in the food business for over 25 years working in Mediterranean restaurants in Portugal to steak houses in Argentina.
+Mahr-Batuz is responsible for Barcelona Wine Bar’s original concept, its ongoing innovation, and for the widely distinct designs that make the restaurants such magnets for the style-conscious.

-Barcelona Restaurant Group has had great success with its many Barcelona locations, what was the idea behind Bartaco?
+Barteca Restaurant Group has had great success with its many Barcelona locations.
+What was the idea behind bartaco?

 A few years ago, my partner Andy Pforzheimer, and I were scouting Port Chester and found a location on the water.
 At the time, the space wasn’t available and when it did become available, we went for it.
-It was the perfect time and place to open Bartaco.
-As for Stamford, there isn’t a concept similar to Bartaco.
-A space became available next door to our other concept, Barcelona Restaurant & Wine Bar, and once again, the timing was great and we seized the opportunity.
+It was the perfect time and place to open bartaco.
+As for Stamford, there isn’t a concept similar to bartaco.
+A space became available next door to our other concept, Barcelona Wine Bar, and once again, the timing was great and we seized the opportunity.